 Ill-fitting teeth or malocclusions are one of the main reasons why most people go to see an orthodontist.
 During the time that you are having your teeth realigned, you will be making frequent visits to your orthodontist.
 Your doctor will let you know about these follow-up appointments and how often you would be visiting them.
-While each case is different, the usual reasons you will go in would be for the replacement of worn out rubber and check-ups of the progress of teeth realignment.
+While each case is different, the usual reasons you will go in would be for the replacement of worn-out rubber and check-ups of the progress of teeth realignment.

-We’d recommend that you don’t skip any of these appointments.
+Dentists recommend that you don’t skip any of these appointments.
 That could slow down the rate of your treatment’s progression.
 In extreme cases, the orthodontist might have to perform an even more overhaul procedure and replace the braces.
 By missing your appointments, you will not only be prolonging your treatment period.
 You may also incur additional expenses.

 Always remember that the orthodontist does play an important role in providing you with perfectly aligned teeth.
 But that doesn’t mean they won’t require your help.
 The bonus of showing up for your appointments without fail falls on your shoulders.